 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
-As an Amazon Associate, I earn from qualifying purchases.
-Read our full disclosure.
+As an Amazon Associate, we earn from qualifying purchases.
+Read our full disclosure

 1. Pho Bo

 This northern specialty beef noodle soup has become ubiquitous all over Vietnam, but we found the taste of the soup to be very much of a hit or a miss.
-The quality of the Pho is reliant on the broth, which is made from beef bones boiled for hours with shallot, ginger, fish sauce, and a few other flavourings and spices.
+The quality of the Pho is reliant on the broth, which is made from beef bones boiled for hours with shallot, ginger, fish sauce, and a few other flavorings and spices.

 3. Banh Mi

-A simple yet delicious Vietnamese sandwich was the cheapeststreet food option we came across during our time in Vietnam.
+A simple yet delicious Vietnamese sandwich, was the cheapest street food option we came across during our time in Vietnam.